bitboy85/circuitpython_keyboardext/README.md

 kbd.write("# German: #_:;<>|^!$%&/()=?`zY°ÜÖÄüöäßµ²³")
 ```
 # Add new layout
 Adding a new layout is easy.
-Just copy an existing layout file like de_de.py, edit the key combinations use it with
+Just copy an existing layout file like de_de.py, edit the key combinations and use it with
 ```python
 kbd.setLayout(yourfilename)
 ```